-All medication, pills, over the-counter-drugs, or anything that resembles the aforementioned must be dispensed through the office with written parental permission.
+All medication, pills, over the-counter-drugs, or anything that resembles the aforementioned must be dispensed through the school nurse's office with written parental permission.
 Violation of this policy is a major violation of the discipline policy.

 Drug screening may be required of students for cause.